Buyer's Guide to Blankets

 Blanket sizes typically correspond to the horse’s side measurement, in 2- or 3-inch increments.
 Blanket fit and cut vary by style and brand, but measuring your horse gives you a starting point for finding a blanket that fits.

-To measure, run a soft, flexible measuring tape from the center of your horse’s chest to the edge or center of the tail, depending on where you want the blanket to end.
+To measure your horse for a blanket, run a soft, flexible measuring tape from the center of your horse’s chest to the edge or center of the tail, depending on where you want the blanket to end.
 (It’s easier if you get a friend to help you.)
 Some blanket manufacturers have specific measuring and sizing instructions for their products as well.

 2. Fit Checkpoints